This guide describes the headers that Layer0 injects into responses, making them visible to your client code. Note that the

 x-0-caching-status: indicates why a response was or was not cached.
 See Caching.

-x-0-surrogate-key: a space separated list of secondary cache keys used for cache clearing
+x-0-surrogate-key: a space separated list of secondary cache keys used for cache clearing that can be injected when needed into your backend responses.

 The format is